nicemarcela/-Awareness-Bounty-the-ecological-impact-of-nfts/README.md

-# [Awareness Bounty] Immediate sustainable alternatives to reduce the ecological impact of nfts
+# [Awareness Bounty] Immediate sustainable alternatives to reduce the ecological impact of NFTs

 As the CryptoArt NFT market is exploding, there is a lack of clear information on the ecological impact of different approaches to NFTs.
 The purpose of this report is to help people who are interested in exploring more sustainable alternatives.